-'Ask Us' assistants:
+'Ask Us' Assistants:

 Through the MATES program, students can connect with other first year students and mentors in later years of study to share experiences on their campus.
 As part of the MATES community students can connect with other students via the MATES Facebook group, weekly emails and competitions, online forums and MATES events.
 Find out more about MATES.

-Peer Assisted Study Sessions (PASS) is a free and voluntary program where students meet and work with other students to understand the content of your unit/s and develop study strategies to help improve academic performance.
+Peer Assisted Study Sessions (PASS) is a free and voluntary program where students meet and work with other students to understand the content of your subject/s and develop study strategies to help improve academic performance.
 Find out more about PASS.

 Help and support: